-The Paper was authored by Tim Davies as an output of the Datasphere Initiative Fellowship Program 2021-2022.
+The paper was authored by Tim Davies as an output of his consultancy for the Datasphere Initiative and as part of his participation in the 2021-2022 Datasphere Fellowship Program.

-Tim is thankful to Bertrand de La Chapelle, Chief Vision Officer, Carolina Rossini, Director of Partnerships and Research, and Sophie Tomlinson, Director of Communications at the Datasphere Initiative for their review and input.
+Tim is thankful to Carolina Rossini, for her guidance and review, and Bertrand de La Chapelle, Chief Vision Officer, and Sophie Tomlinson, Director of Communications at the Datasphere Initiative for their review and input.